 Private healthcare in Iraq

 There is no formal private healthcare insurance system in Iraq.
-In some instances, wealthier Iraqis may pay out of pocket to receive speedier treatment at a public facility.
-Others opt to go to a neighbouring country for treatment.
+In some instances, wealthier Iraqis may pay out of pocket to receive speedier treatment at a public facility, or opt to go to a neighbouring country for treatment.
 Private clinics do exist, but they tend to be small and primarily provide for childbirths or surgeries and not general care.

 Hospitals in Iraq expect payment before treatment and this can be costly.
 Expats moving to Iraq therefore must have a fully comprehensive health insurance plan that covers them for treatment overseas and repatriation.
 This is generally provided by employers as part of an expat’s employment contract.